-Responsibility of Parents/Carers

-- Parents/carers must complete the Consent Form declaring that they consent to their child being transported by persons representing the club - Parents/carers should inform those travelling with their child of any issues their child may have e.g. travel sickness - Ask appropriate questions about journey time, route etc. - Make sure parents/carers are clear about the departure times and arrival time - Make sure an appropriate adult is present when the child or young person is collected and dropped
+Responsibility of Parents/Carers Parents/carers must complete the Consent • A sk appropriate questions about journey time, Form declaring that they consent to their child rc oute etc. being transported by persons representing the , N lake sure parents/carers are clear about the club d eparture times and arrival time · Parents/carers should inform those travelling • N Nake sure an appropriate adult is present with their child of any issues their child may w when the child or young person is collected have e.g. travel sickness а nd dropped